tropf

 mypkg = pkgs.callPackage ({doCheck ? false}: stdenv.mkDerivation rec { inherit doCheck; checkTarget = "test"; cmakeFlags = (if doCheck then [ "-DBUILD_TESTING=TRUE" ] else []); }) {}; mypkg_with_tests = selfpkgs.mypkg.override {doCheck = true;};

-When exporting cmake compile commands the nix-defined compiler flags (stored in environment variables) will not be included.
+When exporting cmake compile commands the nix-defined include dirs (extracted by querying g++) will not be included.
 You can manually add them with a (hacky) sed command.

 › This modifies JSON with sed and is evil.
 Use at your own risk.